 This building was built around 1890 to house the law offices of Melville C. Brown, Laramie’s first mayor.
 After Brown’s hasty resignation soon after his election, Asa Moore’s gang seized the town.
 Reputed to have called the city “ungovernable,” Brown apparently later changed his mind, returned to Laramie and eventually became a successful attorney.
 Continue to the corner of Ivinson St. and 2nd St., then look across 2nd St.

 19. Empress/Fox Theater

 Center of block, west side

 The Empress Theater was built by the Holliday Construction Company in 1912 with a neoclassical facade of cut stone; it originally hosted vaudeville, music performances and silent film.
 In 1938, the Fox Theater Group purchased the building, changing both the name and the facade.
-When the building opened in 1939 with an Art Deco look, the Laramie Republican ran a special issue which detailed every aspect of the theater’s modern, state-of-the-art design, including a new sound system and rayon carpeting.
+When the building opened in 1939 with an Art Deco look, the Laramie Republican ran a special issue that detailed every aspect of the theater’s modern, state-of-the-art design, including a new sound system and rayon carpeting.
 By 1980, the theater had closed and the building was abandoned.
 In 2008, it was determined that the building could not be saved and sadly was demolished in 2009.
 Continue north on 2nd St. to University.